MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/e-commerce-extensibility/data-action-hooks.md

 # Data action hooks

 >[!IMPORTANT]
 >The data action hooks feature has been deprecated.
-To avoid performance issues it is strongly recommended to instead use [data action overrides](data-action-overrides.md) to modify business logic in the data action layer.
+To avoid performance issues, it is strongly recommended to instead use [data action overrides](data-action-overrides.md) to modify business logic in the data action layer.

 [!include [banner](../includes/banner.md)]